smarter-travel-media/warthog/README.rst

 .. image:: https://travis-ci.org/smarter-travel-media/warthog.png?branch=master
     :target: https://travis-ci.org/smarter-travel-media/warthog

-**WARNING** - This is alpha software and subject to breaking changes and/or bugs.
+**WARNING** - This is beta software and subject to breaking changes and/or bugs.

 Warthog is a simple Python client for interacting with A10 load balancers.
 The target use case is for safely removing servers from pools in a load balancer during a deployment.